Democrats Just Won the House. Here's What They Plan to Do First

 But in the past week, with polling swinging in their favor and House Minority Leader Nancy Pelosi publicly projecting victory, some details began to trickle out about the party’s plans now that it is back in power in the lower chamber.

-Although the exact margin has yet to be determined, Democrats are now projected to hold a majority, thanks to voters unhappy with the Trump Administration, the first order of business will be highlighting transparency and accountability.
+Although the exact margin has yet to be determined, Democrats are now projected to hold a majority, thanks to voters unhappy with the Trump Administration, and the first order of business will be highlighting transparency and accountability.

 The first major legislative effort will be an ethics reform package that is expected to incorporate proposals for campaign finance reform, voting rights and ethics and accountability.
 The bill is still being drafted, but Democrats are expecting it to introduce it early in the new Congress.
 Other top priorities include infrastructure and reducing prescription drug prices.
 All of these topics theoretically have potential for bipartisan cooperation, although it remains to be seen whether that will actually come to fruition.